-6.3 Tree-Like Versus Dag-Like Proofs

-The lower bounds in the previous subsections are for the tree-like proof systems d-PK^{}[r] and d-PK^{}.
-We would obviously like to extend these lower bounds to the corresponding dag-like systems.
+6.3.
+Tree-like versus dag-like proofs.
+The lower bounds in the previous subsections are for the tree-like proof systems d-PK\[r] and d-PK\.
+We would obviously like to extend these lower bounds to the corresponding dag-like proof systems.
 One way would be to show that the tree-like proofs can p-simulate the dag-like proofs.
-Our lower bounds for the tree-like systems would then immediately translate into lower bounds for the dag-like systems.
-And this is precisely the case with constant-depth Frege proofs: depth-(d+1) tree-like ACC0[r]-Frege proofs can p-simulate depth-d dag-like ACC0[r]-Frege proofs, and similarly for AC0-Frege [14].
+Our lower bounds for the tree-like systems would then immediately translate into lower bounds for the daglike systems.
+And this is precisely the case with constant-depth Frege proofs: depth-(d + 1) tree-like ACC[r]-Frege proofs can psimulate depth-d dag-like ACC[r]-Frege proofs, and similarly for AC-Frege (Krajíček 1995).

-Unfortunately, we can combine our lower bounds and the cut-free PK proof of the Statman tautologies (Theorem 2.9) to show that d-PK^{}[r] proofs cannot even p-simulate cut-free PK proofs.
+Unfortunately, we can combine our lower bounds and the cutfree PK proof of the Statman tautologies (Theorem 2.10) to show that d-PK\[r] proofs cannot even p-simulate cut-free PK proofs.

-Theorem 6.6.
-There is a tautology of size N that has polynomial-size cut-free PK proofs but requires d-PK^{} proofs of size at least $2^{N^{1/O(d)}}$, for sufficiently large N. If Conjecture 2.14 is true, then there is a tautology of size N that has polynomial-size cut-free PK proofs but requires d-PK^{}[r] proofs of size at least $2^{N^{1/O(d)}}$, for sufficiently large N.
+THEOREM 6.6.
+There is a tautology of size N that has polynomial-size cut-free PK proofs but requires d-PK\ proofs of size at least $2^{N^{1/O(d)}}$ , for sufficiently large N. If Conjecture 2.15 is true, then there is a tautology of size N that has polynomial-size cut-free PK proofs but requires d-PK\[r] proofs of size at least $2^{N^{1/O(d)}}$ , for sufficiently large N.

-Proof Sketch.
-The sequent that separates cut-free PK and d-PK^{} is STATMAN_n(MOD{2,m}) as in Theorem 6.4.
-A polynomial-size cut-free PK proof of this sequent is easily obtained by modifying the proof given in Theorem 2.9.
-The lower bound for d-PK^{} proofs is given in Theorem 6.4.
+PROOF (Sketch).
+The sequent that separates cut-free PK and d-PK\ is Statmann(MOD2,m) as in Theorem 6.4.
+A polynomialsize cut-free PK proof of this sequent is easily obtained by modifying the proof given in Theorem 2.10.
+The lower bound for d-PK\ proofs is given in Theorem 6.4.